christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 ### Breakdown

-A revolution in the eastern district of Ida Viru in Estonia plunged the region into a civil war.
+A revolution in the eastern district of Ida Viru in Estonia plunged Estonia into a civil war.
 Many of the larger settlements were swiftly taken under control of the Narva Socialist People's Republic (NSPR), which has a standing force of around 10-13.000 men.
 The NSPR forces are a patchwork of former soldiers, poorly